You’ll be surprised to find out that you’re in the same boat as many law enforcement agencies, throughout the world, when it comes to using apps.

 In short, if they do latch on to a potential criminal they’ll know exactly where they’ve been to, what they’ve been doing, and what they plan to do.

-In this manner, it’ll become easier to stop the crime before it takes place.
-Spy and tracking systems are enabling police forces to act in favor of prevention rather than to cure the wound when the damage has been done.
+In this manner, it’ll become easier to stop the crime before it takes place. tracking systems are enabling police forces to act in favor of prevention rather than to cure the wound when the damage has been done.
 From the collection and accumulation of data law enforcement agencies understand and work out potential terrorist threats, acting immediately to counter them.

 Thus even on a small scale, mobile tracking systems are helping in the national security, helping policemen identify and take action against possible troublemakers.